nasa/cumulus/packages/db/README.md

 TypeScript interfaces describing the data types stored in the Cumulus database are found in the `/types` directory.

-Typically, there are two Typescript interfaces describing each Cumulus data type.
+Typically, there are two TypeScript interfaces describing each Cumulus data type.
 For example:

 - `PostgresProvider`: Describes the data structure ready for insertion into the Cumulus Postgres database
 - `PostgresProviderRecord`: Describes the data structure after retrieval from the Cumulus database.
 This data type usually includes extra required properties (such as the auto-incremented primary key field), since those properties will exist once a record has been created.